Guy Bertrand (broadcaster)

 Guy Bertrand (born April 5, 1954) is a Canadian linguist and broadcast personality.

 He was born in Trois-Rivières, Quebec.
 A media language specialist, he has written the linguistic standards and practices for the French CBC services.
 His daily broadcasts are heard across Canada on Première Chaîne and Télévision de Radio-Canada.
+As of 2024, he has worked for Radio-Canada for 33 years.